 Most people without an emergency fund resort to borrowing money at high-interest rates to cater to these emergencies.
 However, with an emergency fund, you have essentially built up a protective wall against emergencies.

-It is a good financial practice to save up to six months’ worth of your living expenses as your emergency fund.
+It is good financial practice to save up to six months’ worth of your living expenses in your emergency fund.
 You can hold it in a savings account, money market account, or any account that is liquid and easily accessible.

 But before you start hiding away all of your savings, ensure you learn what kind of emergency fund you should create so you can adequately balance your cash into investments and emergency fund accounts.

 9. If you have debt, consider consolidating it